antebrl/IPTV-Restream/README.md

 There is also [documentation for ADVANCED DEPLOYMENT](/deployment/README.md):

-- Configuration options (Admin mode).
+- Configuration options
-- Deploy from container registry and without cloning and building.
+- Deploy from container registry and without cloning and building
-- Deploy together with nginx proxy manager for automatic ssl handling.
+- Deploy together with nginx proxy manager for automatic ssl handling

 ## 🆓 Free compatible playlists